ceramicnetwork/docs/docs/protocol/streams/consensus.md

 # Consensus

-## Consensus model
+## Consensus Model

 ---

 Event streams rely on a limited conflict resolution or consensus model.
 Global consensus and ordering is not needed for progress and most decisions are localized to the consuming party of a single event stream.
 Guarantees are limited, but if any two parties consume the same set of events for a stream, they will arrive at the same state.

 The underlying log structure of an event stream allows multiple parallel histories, or branches, to be created resulting in a tree structure.
-A log or valid event stream is a single tree path from a known “latest” event to the Init Event.
-Latest events are also referred to as stream `tips`.
-Logs can have multiple tips when there are branches in the log, and the “tip” selection for the canonical log of a stream becomes a consensus problem.
+A log or valid event stream is a single tree path from a known "latest" event to the Init Event.
+Latest events are also referred to as stream "tips".
+Logs can have multiple tips when there are branches in the log, and the "tip" selection for the canonical log of a stream becomes a consensus problem.

 ### Single stream consensus